UX/UI Case Study

 Supporting automated item collection while still affording players the ability to organize their resources.

 In the original design, collector bots were snapped onto silos and would collect any item in the same workspace as their parent silo.
-This worked OK if players only had a single silo inside a Transformer work area but was a bit of a nightmare when there where 2-3 different silos all with their own bots collecting and storing items using a first-come-first-serve basis.
+This worked OK if players only had a single silo inside a Transformer work area, but the experience became a bit of a nightmare after scaling to 2-3 different silos with their own bots collecting and storing items using a first-come, first-served basis.

 Solution